alfredomartinezjr/wosostats/resources/definitions.md

 **Dispossessing through a ball shield** - `dispossess.ball.shield`, `dbs`

-When a defender steps in between a player of the possessing team and shields the ball away from her for either another player from the defending team to recover or until the ball goes out of bounds.
+When a defender steps in between a player of the possessing team and shields the ball away from her until another player from the defending team either recovers the ball or clears it away, or until the ball goes out of bounds.

 **Dispossessing through a steal** - `dispossess.steal`, `ds`